niplav/site/about.md

-but rather by category, both to make it easier to read the content of the site in order (i. e. to ["Start at the Beginning"](https://entirelyuseless.com/2018/06/12/start-at-the-beginning/)) and to structure it by topic and form, rather than to strive for quick attention grabbing.
+but rather by category, both to make it easier to read the content of the site in order (i. e. to ["Start at the Beginning"](https://entirelyuseless.com/2018/06/12/start-at-the-beginning/)) and to structure it by topic and form, rather than to strive for presenting mainly new information to the reader.

 The content on this website is licensed under [Creative Commons 4.0](https://creativecommons.org/licenses/by/4.0/).